mangesh9903/JavaScriptPreReads/README.md

-# Java Script Pre Reads of Thoughtworks
+# JavaScript Pre Reads of Thoughtworks